M86xKC/edge-config/README.md

 - Third-party cookies
 - Built-in password manager and auto-fill functionality

+You can also add `--enable-features=msDiagnosticDataForceOff` to `$XDG_CONFIG_HOME/microsoft-edge-stable-flags.conf` to further restrict the data sent to Microsoft.

 ## Contributing

 This configuration is currently only for Linux operating systems.
 Contributions are welcome to support MacOS and Windows as well.
 If you would like to contribute, please submit a pull request with your changes.